top of page

 Adding solar panels to a house roof might involve modifying or adjusting part of the original system setup.
 For example, if the system has a string inverter and it doesn’t have additional capacity, you will need to supplement or upgrade the inverter.
 If the system is a ground mount, you might need to add another racking system.
 If the homeowner wants to add a battery bank and solar panels, installing a larger inverter might also be necessary.

-Assessing How Many Solar Panels to Add to a House
+How Many Solar Panels to Add To An Existing System

 Just like solar installers size systems depending on household electricity consumption, the same is necessary for expanding an existing solar PV system.
 First, start by evaluating the energy bills for the house since the contractor installed the solar panel system.

 Next, determine if your clients have plans to increase their electricity usage.
-Common reasons that home electricity use may increase include:
+Common reasons that home power use may increase include:

 • Getting an electric vehicle and installing a home EV charging station